zebra1yw/go-pw-generator/README.md

 Easy to Use: Simply run the command and get a secure password instantly.

 # Installation
-To install go-pw-generator, you can use the go get command:
+To install go-pw-generator, you can use the go get command (to use go get you have to install go first):
 ```
-go install github.com/zebra1yw/go-pw-generator
+go get github.com/zebra1yw/go-pw-generator
 ```
 or
 for MacOS/Linux